airborne-commando/OPSEC-OSINT-Tools/README.md

 ***DISCLAIMER***

 I am in no way responsible for any abuse, misuse, or any questionable actions in which someone uses these tools or methods below.
-OSINT is an information-gathering technique that can be used by ANYBODY!
+OSINT is an information-gathering technique that can be used by ANYBODY and on ANYBODY!

 ## OPSEC